-- We only provide appointments and advice to current Birkbeck, University of London students. - If a student has withdrawn from their studies, been withdrawn/terminated or graduated, we can only offer advice if you open a case within 12 months of the date that you ceased to be a Birkbeck student.
-This allows for students who have or intend to complain to the Office of Independent Adjudicators of Higher Education (OIAHE), to seek representation and support from the BBKSU Advice Service.
-This time cannot be extended - We do not provide advice to students who study at Birkbeck partner institutions. - We have a dual representation rule which means we cannot advise students who are already being represented by someone else e.g. those who have sought formal legal advice and representation - We are unable to support students studying at any Birkbeck partner institutions or parents, relatives or friends of students.
+- We aim to respond to all enquiries within 3-5 working days (Monday Friday).
+This response time may be affected by staff annual leave, college closure or at other busy times of the academic year. - We only provide appointments and advice to current Birkbeck, University of London students. - If a student has withdrawn from their studies, been withdrawn/terminated or graduated, we can only offer advice if you open a case within 3 months of the date that you ceased to be a Birkbeck student.
+If a case is already open then we can continue to provide a service for clients who have or intend to complain to the Office of Independent Adjudicators of Higher Education (OIAHE). - It is the client's responsibility to seek guidance in a timely manner based on any deadlines they may have.
+The Support Service can not guarantee that an advisor will have the capacity to provide support at short notice. - We do not provide advice to students who study at Birkbeck partner institutions. - We have a dual representation rule which means we cannot advise clients who are already being represented by someone else e.g. those who have sought formal legal advice and representation. - We are unable to support students studying at any Birkbeck partner institutions or parents, relatives or friends of students.